helderdarocha/chess-clocks/README.md

 In low-power mode, consumption is very low but not zero.
 After using the clock, turn it off.

 To charge the battery, connect a USB-A to USB-C cable to the back of the clock.
 When charging is complete, the indicator LED will turn blue.
 USB-C to USB-C cables do not work on older clocks.

+### Other features
+These features were added recently:
+- Turn sound off pressing the ➖ button for 3 seconds, or turn sounds on pressing ➕ for 3 seconds, when paused.
+  Turning off sound does not turn off the Low Battery beep at startup.
+- View how many moves were played and total time by pressing ➖ when paused.

+### Experimental features (not yet committed in the main branch)
+- Add new user-defined presets and adjust different hours, minutes, seconds, and bonus seconds by adding / subtracting to individual digits
+- Save last time values and stats (total time, moves) in EEPROM
+- Adjust LED brightness
+- Inform % of battery remaining